 2. the database itself where all the genealogical data is stored and organized; and

-3. the weblog/wiki pages where I keep notes on research and technological issues.
-I use wiki pages to write about genealogical issues more generally.2Most everyone is familiar with Wikipedia, but you may not be aware that wikis are used widely across the internet to organize information.
+3. the weblog/wiki pages where I keep notes on research conducted for individuals and families, on technological issues and on genealogical issues more generally.
+The distinction between a post and a page is somewhat loose, but in general I use posts for information about individuals and groups of individuals, and pages for more complex subjects.
+Posts are listed in the left hand column under ‘recently.'1Most everyone is familiar with Wikipedia, but you may not be aware that wikis are used widely across the internet to organize information.
 I ...continue

 If you are familiar with a traditional family tree, this new technology may strike you as odd, but the underlying structure is simple: each individual in the family history has a page.
 You can look at a page to see the facts of the person’s life, including (where available) photos and documents; you can also see that person’s ancestors or descendants in a traditional tree format.

-If you run into technical difficulties or something here is broken, please contact me: rosinalippi @ mac.com
+If you run into technical difficulties or something here is broken, please contact me

 Below is a comparison of a database page and a wiki page for one individual, Grietjen Westercamp, one of the most colorful ancestors you’ll find here.
 Grietjen was born in New Amsterdam, while her husband Jan Gerritsen Decker immigrated from Holland sometime before 1664.
 The evidence indicates that they were both taken prisoner by the Lenapi tribes in the course of the Second Esopus War.
 They later married in Wyltwijck (now Kingston, New York).
 There are pages of court transcripts about these two, who were often in conflict with neighbors and the law.
 Those materials are available on her wiki page.

-Before you go off exploring, there are some important things to consider.
+Before you go off exploring, there are some things to keep in mind.

 Is this stuff true?